bravegrumpy/odin-recipes/README.md

 - publish using gitub pages
 - anything you can link to using a cdn and an link in the `<head>` is kosher.
 - Do Google info, so long as its just for API esque concepts
+- ChatGPT is allowed for quick "WTF is wrong", but once the concept is understood, it is not to be used again.

 [^1]: Windows Subsystem for Linux, the "Linux" for Windows users.
 I do have ZorinOS installed, but I did not actually partition enough space for the OS for it to be useful, and I'm not super sure how to "un partition" a hardrive once it is partitioned.
 [^2]: The version control system that "won".